Streampunk/beamengine/README.md

 ```

 __TODO__ - check updating of media element data

-__TODO__ - delete media elements - is this necessary or only when deleting owning format?
+__TODO__ - delete media elements - is this necessary or only when deleting the parent format?

 ### Payload data

-Payload data for a media element is stored separately from the metadata that describes it and may have a different lifetime in the cache.
+The payload data for a media element is stored separately from the metadata that describes it and may have a different lifetime in the underlying cache.
 It is possible to be able to retrieve the metadata but not get access to the payload because it has expired.
 See details on creating relationships and workers that can mitigate against the issue.

-Payload data has the same basic path as the associated media element's _direct by timestamp_ path with an extension of `.raw` or sub-path part `.../data`.
-The additional part is the _data_ref_.
+Payload data has the same base path as the associated media element's _direct by timestamp_, then add an extension `.raw` or sub-path part `.../data`.
+This additional part is the _data_ref_.
 It is only possible to reference one media element, frame or packet, at a time:

-* For packets, this is a reference to the single _blob_ of data contained in a packet.
+* For packets, the path URL refers to the single [_blob_](https://en.wikipedia.org/wiki/Binary_large_object) of data contained in a packet.
-* For frames that often contain more than one _blob_, e.g. three planes of data with one for each colour component, an unqualified data reference refers to all the _blobs_ concatenated together.
+* For frames that often contain more than one _blob_, e.g. a frame with three separate planes of data - one for each colour component, an unqualified data reference of `/data` or `.raw` refers to all of the _blobs_ concatenated together.
 Reference can be made to each separate plane by adding an zero-based index, e.g. `.raw_0` or `/data_0` for the first plane, `.raw_1` or `/data_1` for the second, and so on.

 In the following example of retrieving the data payload for a specific frame, the data for each plane for a format of `yuv422p` is retrieved separately, possibly concurrently: